Molecular Biology: From DNA to RNA to Protein

 However, there are areas of the genome where nucleosomes position themselves preferentially.
 These include regions with A-T-rich sequences that are more accommodating of the ‘bend’ or ‘compression’ that occurs in the minor groove as the DNA wraps around the histone octamer.

 All chromosomal DNA starts as the “beads-on-string” structure or 10 nm fiber, however, in a living cell, this extended form of structure is not seen.
-Nucleosomes are further coiled into a shorter, thicker fiber, termed the “30-nanometer fiber,” because it is approximately 30 nanometers in diameter.
+Nucleosomes are further coiled into a shorter, thicker fiber, termed the “30-nanometer chromatin fiber,” (due to average diameter) and the form of DNA that is found in nucleus throughout interphase.

 Experimentally this structure can be observed after a high salt chromatin extraction (as shown in Figure 4.2)